The Big Event! Offers on Paint, Flooring, Doors & more

 Is it easy to fit a kitchen worktop?

-A hard-wearing, hygienic worktop is now an essential for any modern kitchen.
-Whether you’re fitting a new worktop or replacing an old one, there are a huge range of styles, designs and materials to choose from.
+A hard-wearing, hygienic worktop is an essential for any modern kitchen.
+Whether you’re fitting a new worktop or replacing an old one, there are a huge range of styles, designs and materials to choose from to suit your needs and preferences.

-The most popular kitchen worktops are made from laminate, solid wood, composite laminate, stone and granite.
+The most popular kitchen worktops are made from laminate, solid wood, compact laminate, quartz and granite.
 Each of these materials has slightly different cutting and fitting requirements.
 Stone and granite kitchen worktops should only be cut and fitted by qualified professionals.
-However it’s fairly straightforward to fit the other types yourself, as long as you have planned and prepared thoroughly.
+However, it’s fairly straightforward to fit the other types yourself, as long as you have planned and prepared thoroughly.

-This guide covers how to fit pre-cut laminate worktops.
-But first of all you need to plan how much work surface you need, and where any cuts are going to be made.
+In this guide, we will cover how to pre-cut laminate worktops, leaving you feeling confident you'll get the job done right.
+But first of all, it's important to plan how much work surface you'll need, and where any cuts are going to be made.
 The following tips may help your planning:

 • Avoid mistakes by measuring twice, so you only need to cut once